One common question among new

 First up, the plastic screens used in the Nintendo Switch and Switch Lite are just plain easy to scratch.
 They aren’t made of Gorilla Glass like your phone, and they just don’t stand up to much abuse.

-There have been plenty of reports of the Switch dock itself scratching users’ screens, which isn’t exactly ideal.
+plenty of reports of the Switch dock itself scratching users’ screens, which isn’t exactly ideal.
 And anything harder than your fingernail runs the risk of creating scratches.

 The best solution here is a thin tempered glass screen protector — similar to the kinds most people put on their phones.